SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Unassigning Devices

 To un-assign a device from a group, select the group in the navigator.
-Then hover over the device in the "Sub-assets" tab and press the red [X] button.
+Then hover over the device in the "Sub-assets" tab and click the red [X] button.

 Note that un-assigning a device does not remove the device, sub-devices or any associated data.
 The device is just removed from its location in the asset hierarchy.
 It can be assigned afterwards to other groups again.